 Just because you can make the telephone ring, does not automatically mean that the call will lead to a sale.
 We find that up to 50% of calls do not even get to a salesman owing to internal problems with how the calls are being transferred.
 Before you start a campaign, make sure you test all the different response mechanisms to ensure they are working and your team is briefed on how they should take customer enquiries.
 If you use call tracking to monitor sales calls, you can keep a close eye on the campaign to ensure that all the calls are being directed to the right place.

-The incoming calls can be viewed through online reporting that will enable you to monitor your campaigns on an almost real-time basis.
+The incoming calls can be viewed through online reporting that will enable you to monitor your campaigns on a real-time basis.

 c) Ensure customers can interact via multiple channels

 There have been two dramatic revolutions within customer interaction in the last 10 years and these have been the fracturing of channels marketers can use combined with the increase in response mechanisms.
 We are getting closer to creating one-to-one marketing which throws up significant challenges.
 In order to improve response, it is important to provide customers with response mechanisms regardless of the extra perceived cost of providing them.
 For instance, many web-based companies do not like to provide a telephone number on their web site because they do not want to be inundated with telephone calls.
 However, unless the company is a trusted brand, if a customer cannot find a telephone number this will often dissuade them from interacting with the company and therefore the sales volumes reduce.
 We have found that the simple act of putting a telephone number more prominently on a website can double sales volumes.